 Bishop Philip Straling, appointed Bishop of the Reno Diocese in 1995 when the state of Nevada was split into two dioceses—one headquartered in Reno and one in Las Vegas—was foresighted on many fronts.
-Bishop Straling moved to construct a new, improved, state of the art facility.
+Bishop Straling moved to construct a new, improved, state-of-the-art facility.
 An ambitious capital campaign ensued.

 In 2004 the school was separately incorporated as a 501(c)(3) corporation.
 Also in 2004 Bishop Manogue Catholic High School moved to Division 4A within the Nevada Interscholastic Activities Association for sanctioned sports and activities.
 Although considerably smaller than the threshold of the minimum of 1200 students for schools designated 4A, Bishop Manogue has proven itself highly competitive in all academic and athletic aspects of the division.

-In the academic year 2009-10 Bishop Manogue established an Independent Learning Center (ILC) for students with learning differences.
+In the 2009-10 academic year, Bishop Manogue established an Independent Learning Center (ILC) for students with learning differences.
 In the academic year 2010-2011 the school established an International program for students leading to graduation.

-Bishop Manogue Catholic High School has produced more than 5,100 alumni throughout the course of its history.
+Bishop Manogue Catholic High School has produced more than 7,000 alumni throughout the course of its history.
 In recent years 99% of the school’s graduates have continued their education at the college level.

 Currently Bishop Manogue Catholic High School is accredited by the National Catholic Education Association and Northwestern Association of Accredited Schools and is a member of the Western Catholic Educational Association.